 In simple terms, a detailed assessment is made of the applicant's background and points awarded for achievements and accomplishments across several 'desirability factors'.
 This is the general points test.
-The 'pass mark' is 80 out of an absolute maximum of 165-but this only gets you into the pool for selection.
-Only the highest scores are actively considered during the subsequent selection exercise (of which there have been 17 since inception of the programme through December 2010).
-If an applicant has manifestly outstanding achievements to his credit he may apply under the alternate achievements based test.
+For GPTs, the 'pass mark' is 80 out of an absolute maximum of 165but this only gets you into the pool for selection.
+Only the highest scores are actively considered during the subsequent selection exercise If an applicant has manifestly outstanding achievements to his credit he may apply under the APT.
 Normally you would be an Olympiad, recognised internationally or have been awarded some kind of international prize to qualify under this test.
 If you convince the HKID that you qualify under the achievements test, you receive 165 points straight up.
 If you don't, you score 0 points and your application is treated as refused with no further consideration entertained.
+APTs receive an 8 year limit of stay upon approval; GPTs, a 2-3-3 year pattern of approval/extension.